openfiesta/openfiestalab/labguide/labs/bio.md

 - Prior to starting any new project, communicate it to the laboratory assistant, to check the availability of the space, the risk assessment and the guidelines.
 - Never eat on the Bio-X-Space.
 The organisms here are meant to be in a petri dish or in an Erlenmeyer, not inside a sandwich.
 - Do a respectful use of the space.
-Clean everything after its use, plug off the machines, inscribe yourself in the equipment lists...
+Clean everything after its use, plug off the machines, inscribe yourself in the equipment lists.
+- Plan ahead!
+Identify risks and hazards specific to your experiments!
+  - List all genetically modified organisms you will work with and make sure they are only group 1 organisms.
+  - Learn to use any equipment needed in advance.
+  - Consult material and safety data sheets (MSDS) for each chemical needed for your experiment.
+  - Determine possible emergency procedures and practice them.
+Locate emergency equipment (chemical and spill kits, eyewash station, first aid).
+- Put on adequate personal protective equipment.
+The minimal requirement is:
+  - Lab coat with long sleeves, for work in bench areas.
+  - Protective gloves.
+  - Closed shoes.
+- Pipetting by mouth is totally prohibited.
+- If the experiments have high chances of creating aerosols, perform it inside the fume chamber.
+- Always remove the gloves for activities not related with the experiment or who use public infrastructures (Opening doors, answering the phone, using a keyboard...).
+- Label items with notes an initials.
+- Except for special experiments, cultures larger than 0.5L are prohibited.
+- Follow the disposal guidelines.
+For more information ask the laboratory assistant.